YiyunZhou/GSU-Text-Mining-Workshop-Fall-2015/README.md

 + Please download the [Workshop Package]() which includes lecture slides, iPython notebook, demo dataset, and excerise dataset.
   + **Once downloaded, please make sure that the workshop package is in your iPython notebook working directory.**
-+ We will have three excerises.
++ We will have three excerises during the workshop.
 For each of them, I will invite one group to present their resutls.
 The result should be posted on [Exercise Slides ](http://bit.do/projectslides).

 #### Post-workshop Evaluation